-The traditional Indian courtyard is built on the principles of Vastu Shastra, which state that all spaces emerge from the center of the house, which has divine power and positive energy radiating through the entire house.
+The traditional Indian courtyard is built on the principles of Vastu Shastra, which states that all spaces emerge from the centre of the house, which has divine power and positive energy radiating through the entire house.
 Courtyard works well with any style of home, from modern to classical.
 It also acts as a fun nook, while serving as a natural climate modifier.
-These are excellent examples for sustainability in the hot and dry climate, which were developed when the concept of air-conditioning did not exist – it all depended on the sheer magic of architectural concepts.
+These are excellent examples of sustainability in the hot and dry climate, which was developed when the concept of air-conditioning did not exist – it all depended on the sheer magic of architectural concepts.

-The copyrights of all the images lies with ‘AjjanaMane Homestay’.
-Kindly do not re-use without prior consent of the owner.
+The copyrights of all the images lie with ‘AjjanaMane Homestay’.
+Kindly do not reuse.